 One popular pastime within India’s amazingly prolific Bollywood film industry is to remake foreign movies without asking permission.
 Sometimes they are mere rip-offs and imitations; sometimes it’s all-out theft.
 Zinda, released in 2006, was more of the latter, though nobody ever got around to suing the filmmakers.

-8. YOO JI-TAE WAS GOOD AT YOGA, BUT NOT THAT GOOD.
+8. YOO JI-TAE WAS GOOD AT YOGA, BUT NOT

 The scene where Dae-su’s rich, enigmatic tormenter, Lee Woo-jin, does yoga in his penthouse apartment cheated a little.
 The actor, Yoo Ji-tae, was a lithe 26-year-old at the time, but the extreme Locust pose—where he lies on his stomach and bends his back, lifting his legs high up in the air—was too much for him.
 Park used wires to make Woo-jin look almost supernaturally flexible.